AlexTamayo/scheduler-api/README.md

 Create a database with the command `CREATE DATABASE scheduler_development;`.

+Create a database with the command `CREATE DATABASE scheduler_test;`.

 Copy the `.env.example` file to `.env.development` and fill in the necessary PostgreSQL configuration.
 The `node-postgres` library uses these environment variables by default.

 ```